credough/nag-ihap-og-mga-even-number/README.md

 # Count Even Numbers (Quickie)

-Welcome to my simple program — it asks the user for numbers, prints the even ones, and shows how many even numbers were entered.
+Welcome to my simple program.
+It asks the user for numbers, prints the even ones, and shows how many even numbers were entered.

 ## Screenshot